 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 Technology is everywhere and evolving all the time.
 It will play an important part in all of our students' lives, therefore, we want to model and educate our pupils on how to use it positively, responsibly and safely.
 At Darrington C of E Primary, our broad curriculum encompasses 'computer science', 'digital literacy' and 'information technology', taught through specific lessons and also linked to other areas of the curriculum when appropriate to make the learning creative and accessible.

 Beginning in EYFS, our pupils explore how technology is used in school and around the home.
-They learn how to use functions on computers and begin to communicate with safely with family online through their learning journals.
+They learn how to use functions on computers and begin to communicate safely with family online through their learning journals.

 At Key Stage 1, our pupils understand what algorithms are and how they are implemented as programs on digital devices.
 They create programs by giving precise and unambiguous instructions, debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 Our pupils use technology in a purposeful manner to create, organise, store, manpulate and retrieve digital content.
 They build on their knowledge of common uses of information technology beyond school and learn how to use technology safely and respectfully.